emard/openscad-center/README.md

 # OpenSCAD include center=true

 Include functions with new default "center=true".
-It is more often used than factory default "center=false".
+Some authors use it more often than factory default "center=false".
-Let's save some typing.
+Let's save'em some typing.

     include <center.scad>